 In the Child Benefit scenario, a contractor could adopt a similar strategy of phasing payments so that their income does not fall into the band that attracts the highest marginal rate every year.
 In year one, the contractor could earn £50,000 and in year two pay themselves £70,000.
 That way the high marginal rate only occurs once every other year.

 And contractors with modest income requirements have the option of leaving cash in their business rather than taking it out as dividends, to use for other business purposes.
-However, Abbott urges contractors to take note of close investment company rules if they do this, and also the rules on extracting large sums of cash from a company when closing it down.
+However, contractors should take note of close investment company rules if they do this, and also the rules on extracting large sums of cash from a company when closing it down.

 Income splitting and salaries

-However, Abbott warns that if the spouse has their own income from contracting or other sources, they may also fall into the same traps, so careful tax planning is required by all concerned.
+However, if the spouse has their own income from contracting or other sources, they may also fall into the same traps, so careful tax planning is required by all concerned.

 Unfortunately, employees and umbrella company contractors do not have this flexibility, so are forced to pay the full marginal rates.